Best 4K Ultra HD Blu-ray player

 - Best Ultra HD Blu-ray player for most people: Samsung UBD-K8500

-- Best Ultra HD Blu-ray player for people who are less concerned about audio quality: Microsoft Xbox One S
+- Best Ultra HD Blu-ray player for gamers: Microsoft Xbox One S

-- Best Ultra HD Blu-ray player for audiophiles and home-theater aficionados: Oppo Digital UDP-203
+- Best Ultra HD Blu-ray player for audiophiles and home-theater aficionados: Oppo Digital UDP-205

 - Features to look for in an Ultra HD Blu-ray player